Tascha98/pdsnd_github/README.md

 I used three csv files that contained bikeshare data on 3 cities; Chicago, New York and Washington

 ### Credits
+Most of the resources used were from the udacity classroom and then a few from websites such as stackoverflow.
 #Resources used:
 https://stackoverflow.com/questions/30267420/while-loop-to-check-for-valid-user-input
 https://learn.udacity.com/nanodegrees/nd104/parts/cd0024/lessons/ls1727/concepts/216fb638-de2c-448e-b0af-469268c790cd